 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.

-Independence is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Independence does not have a public transit system used by locals to get to and from work.

 The per capita income in Independence in 2022 was $30,888, which is lower middle income relative to Wisconsin and the nation.
 This equates to an annual income of $123,552 for a family of four.
 However, Independence contains both very wealthy and poor people as well.